-Estimated costs - to be revised.
+^{}Estimated costs - to be revised.

 15. The activities of the Nile Basin Initiative also include an "international discourse" to promote international support for and dialogue on the sustainable development and management of Nile waters.
 A first meeting on the "international discourse" took place in January 2001 and was co-convened by the World Wide Fund for Nature (WWF), the World Conservation Union (IUCN) and the World Bank with funding from the Rockefeller Foundation.
 The meeting included participants from 27 nongovernmental organizations (NGOs), academia, professionals and institutions from within and outside the Basin.
-The meeting offered a good chance to begin a dialogue on development options and a second "international discourse" meeting is scheduled for June 2001.
+The meeting offered a good chance to begin a dialogue on development options.
+A second "international discourse" meeting was held in May

-5 Nile Equatorial Lakes investment project totals are early indicative figures subject to revision.
+8 Nile Equatorial Lakes investment project totals are early indicative figures subject to revision.

-6 Eastern Nile SAP investment projects are still under definition and investment totals will be further refined.
+9 Eastern Nile SAP investment projects are still under definition and investment totals will be further refined.
 These figures are therefore not included in the Incremental Cost Analysis.